 Before I get into Uzupis, I should answer a question.
 What does it mean, to be anti-establishment?
 At its simplest – it’s to be in opposition to the conventional political, economic, and social norms of the society we live in.
-In general, it’s the existing power structures made up of small groups of very powerful and shadowy individuals that tend to be the targets of the ninety-nine-percenters.
+In general, it’s going against the existing power structures, made up of small groups of very powerful and shadowy individuals and other targets of the ninety-nine-percenters.

 Although historically there have always been rebels with causes, contemporary anti-establishment began to simmer in the United States in the late 1940’s.
 World War II veterans who had seen the inhumanity and terrors of the world first hand, began to closely question every aspect of the post-war life they were being told to lead.
 They didn’t get answers, only more questions.
 And those questions, just made them question more.

 Fighting the man, raging against the machine, and tearing down the establishment, continued to gain new adherents for the next several decades.
 Rising to the front of social consciousness in the 1960’s were people like Malcolm X (assassinated) and Dr Martin Luther King (assassinated) who were simply fighting for freedom against the traditional owners of power.